KING’S INNS PREPARATION COURSE

 Since 2008, Brendan has lectured in Constitutional law, Equity & Trusts, Company law and European law for FE1 candidates.
 He has also lectured on the King’s Inns Entrance Examination course in Constitutional law since 2008.

-Ciarán Lawlor – Tort
+Ciarán Lawlor – Tort Law

 Ciarán Lawlor is a practicing Barrister and an experienced legal educator.
-He graduated from University College Dublin with an Honours Degree in Law, and proceeded to study at the Honorable Society of the King’s Inns.
-Ciarán completed his studies at the King’s Inns and was called to the Irish Bar in 2005.
+Ciarán graduated from University College Dublin with an Honours Degree in Law, and proceeded to study at the Honorable Society of the King’s Inns.
+He completed his studies at the King’s Inns and was called to the Irish Bar in 2005.
 He subsequently

 Prior to commencing practice at the Irish Bar, Ciarán interned with leading Irish law firm A&L Goodbody, and with Amnesty International (Ireland), and was an IRCHSS funded project assistant on the EU Law PhD project at UCD.
 His practice focuses on civil law, with an emphasis on contract and commercial litigation, debt-collection, defamation, personal injuries, and tort law generally.

 Simon Donagh – Constitutional Law

 Simon is a lecturer at City Colleges and a practicing barrister as a member of the Bar of Ireland.
 Since 2016 he lectures in constitutional law on the FE1, King’s Inns and QLTT courses.

 Simon is also currently a tutor on the Barrister-at-Law Degree Course in the King’s Inns.